florian/Strukt/README.md

 ## Constructor functions

 Maybe you'd like to add a constructor function to your Struct.
-If the last argument of `Struct` or `Struct.Explicit` is a function it'll used as a constructor function.
+If the last argument of `Struct` or `Struct.Explicit` is a function it'll be used as a constructor function.

 ```js
 var Person = new Struct.Explicit('forename', 'surname', function () {